bmguillo/WatsonAssistant_SearchSkill/README.md

-# Using Watson Assistant to perform Long Tail Search in Watson Discovery
+# Using Watson Assistant to perform Long Tail Search(Beta) in Watson Discovery

 ## Reasons for Implementing Long Tail Search in Watson Assistant